0x0bloodyknight/kotatogram-desktop/.github/CONTRIBUTING.md

 # Contributing

-This document describes how you can contribute to Kotatogram Desktop.
+This document describes how you can contribute to Prestongram Desktop.
 Please read it carefully.

 **Table of Contents**